zachmccabe/briars/docs/index.md

 ## What's next?

 Briars is hopping over to an email newsletter.
 This new format has been a long time coming.
-What will that look like?
+What will it be like?
 Same but different:

 The conversation here centers on everyday nature.
 Things are plenty wild when you sit in last year's garden, or a scrap of suburban woods, or under whatever dark sky is left.
 You'll see.